An unfamiliar look at the Human body

 The observation of our Teeth gives important information

-Animals which eat meat have corner teeth which are long, smooth and pointed, ideal for getting hold of their prey.
-Their back molars are also pointed but these do not close upon each other but fit next to each other so to be able to tear the meat.
+Animals that eat meat have corner teeth that are long, smooth, and pointed, ideal for getting hold of their prey.
+Their back molars are also pointed but these do not close upon each other but fit next to each other so as to be able to tear the meat.

 Plant-eating animals have big front teeth and the corner teeth are flat, the back molars are broad.

-Fruit-eating animals have teeth which are similar in length.
-The corner teeth are not pointed but more rounded, and the back molars are completely covered by enamel.
+Fruit-eating animals have teeth that are similar in length.
+The corner teeth are not pointed but more rounded, and enamel completely covers the back molars.

 When we now compare human teeth to the aforementioned examples, we find that our teeth are those of fruit eaters.